Dardanus (Rameau): Music

 The three major examples of the merveilleux in the 1739 version (Isménor's magic, the dream scene and the monster), though weakening the drama, provided Rameau with the ideal opportunity to show his musical imagination.
 Act 2 has a magical ceremony including the accompanied recitative Suspends ta brillante carrière, in which Isménor stops the course of the sun, dances for infernal spirits, and a menacing chorus for the magicians, Obéis aux lois d'Enfer, which is almost totally homophonic with one note per syllable.
 The dream sequence, in which the sleeping hero has a vision, had precedents in earlier French Baroque operas where it was called a sommeil.
-Rameau produces a succession of arias, dances, trios for the Dreams and symphonies (sections of instrumental music) to evoke an hypnotic state, "at once an inducement to sleep, a berceuse and an impression of sleep."
+Rameau produces a succession of arias, dances, trios for the Dreams and symphonies (sections of instrumental music) to evoke a hypnotic state, "at once an inducement to sleep, a berceuse and an impression of sleep."
 The sea monster comes from a tradition beginning with Lully's Persée in 1682.
 Rameau had included a similar episode in the fourth act of Hippolyte et Aricie.
 In Dardanus he blends the monster's music with a tempête, the musical representation of a storm, using broken arpeggios.
 Girdlestone rated it as one of Rameau's "most sustained tone-pictures, worthy of comparison with the earthquake in Les Indes galantes."

 Perhaps the most notable new music in the 1744 version is Dardanus' prison monologue, Lieux funestes, one of Rameau's most famous arias.
 It is in sombre F minor with obbligato bassoons and "clashing sevenths and ninths" which produce an "excruciating harshness."
 The 18th-century music critic Pierre-Louis D'Aquin de Châteaulyon saw that the piece was instrumentally, not vocally, conceived and represented a break with the aesthetics of Lully: "Take away the words, and the music no less expresses the accents of suffering and the rigours of a cruel prison.
 You can change nothing, add nothing, everything is in its place.
 This is genuine music.
 The old music was nothing but a shadow of this."